|

 1971.
 AP-AWK was one of six brand new Twin Otters delivered to

 PIA between November 1970 and March 1971.
-Most of these Twin Otters were deployed
+A number of these Twin Otters were deployed

 to serve remote areas in East Pakistan (now independent Bangladesh)